thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

     [Pester](https://pester.dev) (Pester 5.1+) is used as the testing suite for the module.
 Run the test for the module or the specific function to make sure nothing is broken.

+    Since the module's testing framework cannot be run (at this time) in an automated manner with each PR, we request that you run the tests locally and provide an indication (screenshot or output content) in the PR.

     > If your change is altering the module's functionality or function, this requires explicit approval from maintainer(s) before being submitted as a PR.

 2. Rebase your changes